FAQs

 6. If we haven’t definitively decided yet on the RIA model, can you still help us consider it?

 Certainly!
-That is a key part of what I help advisors with.
-I help you understand how the model works, how it would look for your practice, and how it compares to other affiliation options.
-There is no prerequisite to have already decided on the RIA model to work with me.
-Helping you understand and think through options is part of the value I provide.
+That is a key part of what we help with.
+We help you understand how the model works, how it would look for your practice, and how it compares to other affiliation options.
+There is no prerequisite to have already decided on the RIA model to work with us.
+Helping you understand and think through your options is part of the value we provide.

 7. Will the vendors you recommend we contact treat our referral differently?